Lo-K-ee/Employee-Attrition-Prediction-Using-ML/README.md

-# EmployeeAttritionUsingML
+# Dissertation: Employee Attrition Prediction & Retention Strategies: ML Approach

- Built ML models to predict employee attrition rates, employing logistic regression and decision trees.
-Used SMOTE for imbalanced data, evaluating performance with accuracy and AUC-ROC.
-Identified key attrition factors and proposed retention strategies through data analysis.
+ Developed machine learning models to estimate employee attrition rates, using techniques like logistic regression and decision trees.
+Employed SMOTE for imbalanced datasets and evaluated model performance with metrics like accuracy and AUC-ROC.
+Identified key factors contributing to attrition and proposed retention strategies based on data analysis.